 - The Intellivision game Tron: Maze-A-Tron takes place in a world that basically consists of a scrolling computer circuit board — in essence, being literally inside a computer system.

-- Woodruff And The Schnibble Of Azimuth: The Health Wiseman is trapped inside the virtual trip until Woodruff frees him.
+- In The Bizarre Adventures Of Woodruff And The Schnibble, the Health Wiseman is trapped inside the virtual trip until Woodruff frees him.

 - The Noob is set in the VR of the "Clichequest" MMORPG.
 (Mostly, at least.)